-The manufacturers are slowly migrating towards producing bigger screens with higher resolutions so, choosing the best 24-inch monitor for gaming is increasingly more difficult every year which means that people who prefer a ‘smaller’ 24-inch monitor may feel left out.
+Choosing the best 24-inch monitor for gaming is increasingly more difficult every year since the manufacturers seem to be slowly migrating towards producing bigger screens with higher resolutions which means that people who prefer a ‘smaller’ 24-inch gaming monitor may feel left out.

 Even so, there still are enough 24-inch monitors with lots of features, which take advantage the latest technologies available for an awesome gaming experience, capable to satisfy even the most demanding users.

 Some of the features to keep an eye on are the high refresh rate (from 75Hz to 240Hz), the type of panel (can be TN, IPS, VA, PLS or AHVA – ideally, a TN panel is the perfect choice for gaming) the implementation of the G-Sync or the FreeSync technology (which is interlinked with the high refresh rate), a low response time (something you won’t go wrong with a TN panel – also, a low response time will eliminate any ghosting), a low input lag (how much time it takes for your monitor to display the frames sent from the graphics card) and the resolution (of course, a higher resolution is always better, but, if you want to take advantage of some of the aforementioned features, then you may need to purchase more than one high-end graphics card in order to be able to keep all your settings on high or ultra at 2k or 4k resolutions – and it may still not be enough in some cases).

 UPDATE 01.12.2018: The LG 24GM79G-B has been added to the best 24-inch gaming monitors list

 |1.
 Acer Predator XB241H Gaming Monitor||Read the Full Review|